OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **-s**\ , \ **--service**\  SERVICE

- The nagios service to run.
+ The Nagios service to run.
 See section SERVICES for a description of available services or use \ ``--list``\  for a short service and description list.